Overhaul, expansion on cards as New Delhi BJP chief takes over

 New Delhi, June 04: Adesh Gupta in his maiden media briefing after being appointed as the Delhi BJP chief said on Wednesday that he will focus on expansion of the party and hinted at an overhaul of the organisation in coming days.

-He is likely to take charge as new president of BJP's Delhi unit on Thursday.
+He is likely to take charge as the new president of BJP's Delhi unit on Thursday.

 Adesh Kumar Gupta replaces Manoj Tiwari as Delhi BJP chief

-Gupta, a former North Delhi mayor and first-time councilor from West Patel Nagar, surprised many in the party after he was declared by the BJP as a replacement for the incumbent Manoj Tiwari on Tuesday.
+Gupta, a former North Delhi mayor and first-time councillor from West Patel Nagar, surprised many in the party after he was declared by the BJP as a replacement for the incumbent Manoj Tiwari on Tuesday.

 "The morale of ordinary workers is natural to go up with my appointment.
 It encourages them to work hard believing they can also reach the top," said Gupta, who began his political career as a member of the RSS-affiliated Akhil Bharatiya Vidyarthi Parishad (ABVP) in 1986.